-Almost two-thirds of adults and one-third of children in England are either overweight or obese.
+Almost two-thirds of adults and one-third of children in England are either overweight or obese; there is a similar picture across the UK.
 Obesity is a major risk factor for type 2 diabetes, cancer and heart disease.
 It also can affect people's self-esteem and their underlying mental health.
-Reducing obesity, especially for children, is a priority for Public Health Agencies.
+Reducing obesity, especially for children, is a priority for Public Health England (PHE) and health agencies across the UK.
 The causes of rapid increases in the levels of obesity are complex, and the influence of the environment where people live is one of the factors.